 The Madagascar Lace Plant is considered by many to be the “holy grail” of freshwater aquarium plants.
 It has long, rounded leaves that could be considered “skeletal,” resembling a web or netting.
-This plant can grow to an astonishing size of over 20 inches and would easily be considered the centerpiece (plant or animal) for any aquarium.
+This plant can grow to an astonishing height of over 20 inches and would easily be considered the centerpiece (plant or animal) for any freshwater aquarium.
 While this is not a beginner plant, it is much easier to keep than its reputation suggests.
 Much has been learned about its care requirements in recent years, which has improved hobbyists’ success with this plant.

 We are currently offering this incredible plant in the form of a young bulb.
-The bult may even already be sprouting leaves when you receive it!
+The bulb may even already be sprouting leaves when you receive it!

 Like most plants, the Madagascar Lace Plant will benefit from supplementation such as Seachem Flourish, Flourish Excel, Nitrogen and other plant supplements.

 What We Like About This Plant:

 - Net-like or web-like leaves unlike any other plant

 - Generally a cool water plant that requires low light